-As you learn about Ubuntu MATE, you might find it more comfortable to put things where you were used to finding them on your previous system.
+As you learn about Ubuntu MATE, you might like the default settings and configuration that it provides or you might find it more comfortable to put things where you were used to finding them on your previous system.
+You are free to make it your own.

 Ubuntu MATE provides the unique MATE Tweak tool to do just that -- to transform the look and feel of your computer.
-The MATE Tweak application is found in the Ubuntu MATE menus at Menu > Control Center > MATE Tweak and can be used to quickly change how things look and feel.
+The MATE Tweak application is found in the Ubuntu MATE menus at Menu\ ► Control Center ► MATE Tweak and can be used to quickly change how things look and feel.
 You can even make Ubuntu MATE look and work like other popular operating systems if that's what you want.
-Or you can give it a unique and distinctive look of its own so that anyone looking at your screen can tell you aren't using the same computer software they are!
+Or you can give it a unique and distinctive look of its own so that anyone looking at your screen can tell you are using something beautiful and different!